ysut/playground/genycudb/README.md

 # Description
+**Generate YCU database.**
 For YCU lab.
-To summarize sample information as a SQLite database.
+This tiny program is to summarize sample information as a SQLite database.

 # Usage (in Japanese)